Fonta1n3/FullyNoded-Server/README.md

 Join Market RPC credentials are stored as a cookie in the FNS data directory, this is only done if you click "Configure JM", if you have an existing config do not use this button.

-If you do use the "Configure JM" button a new RPC redentials are created and saved, any existing plain text RPC credentials in the JM config will be commented out, of course this can easily be overridden by opening the config and editing it.
+If you do use the "Configure JM" button new RPC credentials are created and saved, any existing plain text RPC credentials in the JM config will be commented out, of course this can easily be overridden by opening the config and editing it.

 ## Features